Early Years and Education FdA

 Working with children is exciting, fun, and incredibly rewarding.
 You’ll get the chance to impact their development by guiding them through new activities, and facilitating their interest in new concepts.
 Teaching young children requires a different set of skills to teaching other age groups such as Key Stages 3 and 4.
 The education of young children requires specialist knowledge in Early Years Education, and key skills in planning, practice and communication.

-This online foundation degree is designed to help you develop your teaching skills in your own place of work.
+This early years foundation degree online is designed to help you develop your teaching skills in your own place of work.
 When you have the opportunity to work while you learn, you’ll develop a functioning understanding of the policies and practices of the subject – benefiting your personal development and your contribution within your place of work.

 You'll learn about the education sector as well as child development, play, safeguarding and equality, with a strong focus on issues that are currently affecting Early Years and Education services.
 Under the guidance of a mentor, you'll undertake work placements and record your progress in a professional development portfolio.
 There are no exams; you will be assessed throughout the course with essays, a reflective diary, reports, presentations, and contribution to web discussions.